 It’s a gorgeous zone.
 I especially love the Moon Guard and Tel’anor areas, and I was delighted by the Vashj’ir-like underwater scenery of Azuregale Bay when I went there for a World Quest the other day.
 It’s superb worldbuilding on the part of the Blizzard art team that the global map is aligned in such a way that it looks like the most elfy parts of Vashj’ir just broke right off of the most elfy parts of the Broken Isles.

 And yet I’ve been choosing to do other things — usually World Quests in other zones.
 Last night, Archaeology was up in Highmountain, so I went to do my first digging in the Broken Isles there.
 Archaeology is different this expansion.
-Instead of four sites distributed randomly across the map that sit there until you clear them, all the sites are in the same zone for a few days… and then it changes and all the sites are in a different zone for a few days.
+Instead of four sites distributed randomly across the map that sit there until you clear them, all the sites are in the same zone for two weeks… and then it changes and all the sites are in a different zone for two weeks.
 When you clear a digsite, the next one pops up somewhere else in the same zone.
-So if you want a specific type of digsite, you wait until that zone comes up in the rotation and then dig like crazy for a couple of days — and if you don’t want a specific type of digsite, you just have to wait a couple of days for that zone to rotate away.
+So if you want a specific type of digsite, you wait until that zone comes up in the rotation and then dig like crazy for a couple of weeks — and if you don’t want a specific type of digsite, you just have to wait a couple of weeks for that zone to rotate away.
 I kind of like that!
 It would be great if the devs retroactively applied that tech to the other continents, too, so that you wouldn’t have to dig all those boring Night Elf sites when you’ve found all the Night Elf stuff already and what you really want to dig is Tol’vir sites😛

 I’d been sitting on the the Tauren Tanning leatherworking quest for awhile, so I did that while I was in Highmountain last night, too.
 I’ve quite liked the quests for my Professions so far.
 I like getting the Rank 1 patterns as quest rewards, and the little stories along the way are fun.
 I’ve gotten to the point with the patterns for leather gear that the quest to go to the Underbelly to get some Rank 2 patterns has popped up (not quite there yet with the patterns for mail gear).
 Thanks, but no thanks; I’ll pass on subjecting myself to PvP.
 Because I am primarily interested in the appearance of crafted gear (for Transmogrification) rather than its stats (for combat), I’m just fine with spending the piles of mats to make the Rank 1 version of the patterns.
 I also don’t think I’ll be pursuing the Obliterum Forge questline, for the same reasons.